if-05-01-A-fall-2018/system-calls-trektorus/SystemCalls.md

 # Stat
 ### Description
-Returns information about a file.
+Returns the meta data of a specified file by the path argument and stores it into the buf.

 ### Arguments
 - const char* path: path of the file
-- struct stat* buf: buffer for file information
+- struct stat* buf: buffer for the file information

 # kill
 ### Description
-Sends any signal to any process.
+Sends a signal specified by the argument sig to the process with the specified process id pid.

 ### Arguments
 - pid_t pid: process id